bgigurtsis/blog/_posts/2021-02-15-discordbot.md

 summary:    Python discord bot that reacts to my a specific user's messages
 categories: python
 ---

-### Please note that this post is currently under construction.

 I had the idea to make a simple discord bot that would react to a user's messages.
 The bot uses discord.py and is designed to react if, and only if, a specific user sends either a link or uploads an image.

 A 'reaction' on discord looks like this, nothing too intrusive: